Rails-Forums/Brew/README.md

 # Brew setup
 #### This script installs all necessary requirements for web development.
+This script also sets up your dotfiles

 ## Requirements
 #### Mac Os